healthtechRN/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following task to complete the election audit of a recent local congressional election.
+### A Colorado Board of Elections employee has given you the following task to complete the election audit of a recent local congressional election.
+#### The following Python script was created to:
-- Calculate the total number of votes cast.
+- Calculate the total number of votes cast
-- Determine the voter turnout for each county.
+- Determine the voter turnout for each county
-- Determine the percentage of votes from each county out of the total count.
+- Determine the percentage of votes from each county out of the total count
-- Identify the county with the highest turnout.
+- Identify the county with the highest turnout
-- Get a complete list of candidates who received votes.
+- Get a complete list of candidates who received votes
-- Calculate the total number of votes each candidate received.
+- Calculate the total number of votes each candidate received
-- Calculate the percentage of votes each candidate won.
+- Calculate the percentage of votes each candidate won
-- Determine the winner of the election based on popular vote.
+- Determine the winner of the election based on popular vote

 ## Resources
 - Data Source: election_results.csv